vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Calligraphy.md

 # ``Calligraphy``

-A declarative library for composing strings, text, files, and folder in Swift
+A declarative library for composing strings, text, files, and folders in Swift

 ## Overview